The Captain’s License Drug Test: A Step-by-Step Guide to Avoiding Application Delays

 Sea Trials: Boat brokers and dealers often hire licensed captains to conduct sea trials for prospective buyers.
 This is a great opportunity for captains who enjoy testing boats and interacting with potential customers.

-Instructing: New boat owners often need instruction on how to operate their vessels safely.
+Instructing: New boat owners often need instruction on safely operating their vessels.
 Experienced captains can offer this training, providing both a service and a source of income.

 🎥 Does this sound like a path you would be interested in?
 Watch this video on how to become a USCG-licensed ship captain!